IsaacScript/isaacscript/docs/rules/enum-member-number-separation.md

 Disallows numbers next to letters in enum members.

-If your TypeScript project has a convention to use SHOUTING_SNAKE_CASE style for enum members, then this rule is useful to ensure grammatically-correct enum member names.
+If your TypeScript project has a convention to use SHOUTING_SNAKE_CASE style for enum members, then use rule to ensure grammatically-correct enum member names.

 ## Rule Details